hombreperro45/docs/docs/library/mednafen_gba.md

 ## Background

-Standalone port of Mednafen GBA to libretro, itself a fork of VBA-M, itself a fork of Visual Boy Advance. |Authors:- Forgotten|Mednafen Team
+Standalone port of Mednafen GBA to libretro, itself a fork of VBA-M, itself a fork of Visual Boy Advance.

+Author(s):- Forgotten|Mednafen Team

+## Contribute to this documentation

+In order to propose improvements to this document, [visit it's corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/mednafen_gba.md).
+Changes are proposed using "Pull Requests."

 ## License